 _______________

 The group that was to become The Thursday Group was founded in 2009.
 Over the years we have investigated Suzuki Training exericses in concert with other disciplines such as Grotowski, Stanislavski, Chekhov and variations that the group has developed.
-During the Covid lockdowns in Melbourne in 2020-2021 Thursday Group facilitator Matthew Crosby created a programme of co-devising prompts arising from psychologist Lev Vygotsky's notion that the inner thought is completed in its social expression.
-What were called 'musing' exercises assisted in developing communication across the new performative online apparatus (Zoom).
+During the Covid lockdowns in Melbourne in 2020-2021 Thursday Group co-facilitator Matthew Crosby created a programme of co-devising prompts arising from psychologist Lev Vygotsky's notion that the inner thought is completed in its social expression[1].
+What were called 'musing' exercises assisted in developing communication across what was then a new performative online apparatus (Zoom).
 That practice has led to investigations within the Suzuki Training vocabulary of attending to the intention of verbal and gestural communication.

 Associate Members: Kathleen Doyle, Lorna McLeod